 The Old Town, or Centro Storico, is one of the best places to stay in Naples Italy because of the abundance of tourist attractions in the area, the central location, and Metro within walking distance of many shops and restaurants.
+Wondering

-If you are seeking where to stay in Naples Italy for one night, it’s best to stay in the center of everything, so you can see as much as possible in a short time.
+If you are wondering where to stay in Naples Italy for one night, it’s best to stay in the center of everything, so you can see as much as possible in a short time.
 For travelers arriving into Naples Central Station, the historic center is just 15 minutes by taxi.

-Best places to stay in Naples Historic Centre
+Where to stay in Naples Historic Centre

 Chiaia – Where to stay in Naples with family

 One of the safest place to stay in Naples is the waterfront district of Chiaia.
 This is where locals and travelers come to shop.
 From designer goods by Louis Vuitton to independent fashion boutiques, you can buy just about anything in chic Chiaia.

 Between the park and the sea is Via Caracciolo, sometimes called Lungomare, a pedestrian-only street lined with seafront restaurants, which you can stroll all the way to Castel Dell’Ovo.

-Best places to stay in Chiaia
+Best places to stay in Chiaia Naples

 Quartieri Spagnoli – Where to stay in Naples on a budget